 - Menstrual irregularities and loss of breast tissue in females

 - Shorter adult height

 - Deepening of the voice

-- Cardiac problems including Increased cholesterol and blood pressure, and blood clot formation,
+- Cardiac problems include Increased cholesterol and blood pressure, blood clot formation,

-- Psychological effects including mood swings, aggression(steroid rage), depression and psychosis
+- Psychological effects include mood swings, aggression(steroid rage), depression, and psychosis

 Pediatrician DR.PAUL Roumeliotis is certified by the American Board of Pediatrics and Royal College of Physicians and Surgeons of Canada.
 The information provided above is designed to be an educational aid only.
 It is not intended to replace the advice and care of your child’s physician, nor is it intended to be used for medical diagnosis or treatment.
 If you suspect that your child has a medical condition always consult a physician.